Camille-Léopold Cabaillot-Lassalle

-Camille Léopold Cabaillot, known as Cabaillot-Lassalle, born on September 8, 1839 in Paris and died in the same city on January 9, 1902, was a French painter.

-Specialized in interior genre scenes, representing young bourgeois women and their children in their domestic activities, he was the son of the painter Louis Simon Cabaillot, called Louis Lassalle.
+Camille-Léopold Cabaillot, known as Cabaillot-Lassalle, born on September 8, 1839 in Paris and died in the same city on January 9, 1902, was a French painter.
+He specialized in interior genre scenes, representing young bourgeois women and their children in their domestic activities, he was the son of the painter Louis Simon Cabaillot, called Louis Lassalle.

 Life

-Camille-Léopold Cabaillot was born on September 8, 1839 in Paris.
+Camille-Léopold Cabaillot was born on September 8, 1839, in Paris.
 His father, Louis Simon Cabaillot (1808-1885) was a Parisian painter known for his genre scenes of children in a naïve style and signed under the pseudonym Louis Lassalle.
 Camille-Léopold Cabaillot adopted the pseudonym by adding it to his birth name, thus recalling their filiation while distinguishing himself from his father.

 After an initial apprenticeship with his father, Cabaillot-Lassalle took lessons from Pierre-Édouard Frère (1819-1886) at the Écouen painters' colony.
 He specialized in interior genre scenes, depicting young bourgeois women and their children in their domestic activities.